haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 To use AlphaFold2 to predict this antibody-antigen complex follow the following steps:

 <a class="prompt prompt-info">
-Copy and paste each of the above sequence in the _query_sequence_ field, adding a colon *:* in between the sequences.
+Copy and paste each of the above sequences in the _query_sequence_ field, adding a colon *:* in between the sequences.
 </a>

 For your convenience the full sequence with colons is provided: